-- My Volvo Your personal web page for you and your car. - In an Internet-connected car\ Certain functions and services require that you have reqistered your car to a personal Volvo ID, for example to be able to send a new address from a map service on the Internet directly to the car. - Volvo On Call\ Volvo ID is used when logging in to the Volvo On Call app.
+- In an Internet-connected car Certain functions and services require that you have registered your car to a personal Volvo ID, for example to be able to send a new address from a map service on the Internet directly to the car. - Volvo On Call Volvo ID is used when logging in to the Volvo On Call app.